Mount Wellington walks in Hobart, Tasmania are one of the top things to do when visiting the Australian city.

 Ice House Track Mount Wellington

-On the south side of the mountain, the Ice House Track connects to other tracks that can be used to make a looping trail to the summit from The Springs picnic area.
+On the south side of the mountain, the Ice House Track connects to others that can be used to make a looping trail to the summit from The Springs picnic area.
 Trekkers can also take a detour to Smiths Monument.

 Guided Tasmania Walks and Tours

-Looking back, we enjoyed how we were able to do our hike (well, at least it makes for a funny story!), but other visitors may be more interested in guided walks or Mount Wellington tours.
-We are featuring a few of the most popular options, which can be found on Viator
+Looking back, we enjoyed how we were able to do our hike.
+Well, at least it makes for a funny story!
+Others may be more interested in guided walks or Mount Wellington tours.

 Mount Wellington Tour from Hobart